 I am glad we are all back together in the same apartment.
 It seems important to remain close.
 I am sure that with enough time, Lenka and Gran can forgive.

-Chapter 43 - Columbarium
+Chapter 42 - Boxes

 One bright, crisp day Bruno, the Czech guard who once had a Jewish sweetheart, comes to the garden.
 He’s gathering children from all over the ghetto for a special work party outside the walls of Terezín.